readingcapital/readingcapital.github.io/volume-1/index.md

 is more productive its value spreads across more products.
 There is less
 $c$ contribution for each individual product.

-Furthermore, as the productivity of building machines increases, their value drops, they become cheaper.
+Furthermore, as the productivity of making machines increases, their value drops, they become cheaper.

 The part of value which is transferred from the means of production to the final